patweatharva/turtlebot_graph_slam/README.md

 The architecture consists of several components:
 - **EKF Odometry Node**: This node is responsible for performing the Odometry using Extended Kalman Filter on encoder readings obtained from the wheels.
 - **Scan Matching Node**: This node is responsible for registering consecutive laser scans and estimating the robot's odometry using the Iterative Closest Point (ICP) algorithm.
-- **Graph SLAM Node**: This node hoses the code for adding the Scan registration and Odometry factors to the graph and optimizing using the Levenberg-Marquardt algorithm or the ISAM2 algorithm, depending on the value of the `Use_ISAM2` parameter.
+- **Graph SLAM Node**: This node houses the code for adding the Scan registration and Odometry factors to the graph and optimizing using the Levenberg-Marquardt algorithm or the ISAM2 algorithm, depending on the value of the `Use_ISAM2` parameter.
 - **Configuration Files**: The package includes several configuration files that define the parameters for the SLAM algorithm, the EKF odometry, the ICP algorithm, and other components.

 The package architecture is designed to provide a modular and flexible framework for SLAM on the Turtlebot2 robot.
 Each component can be customized or replaced to adapt to different requirements or sensor configurations as long as same data is added to the graph.